How to Use Twilio for Voice and SMS Capabilities in Ruby

 On the command line run

 bundle install.
-This will install the dependecies above.
+This will install the dependencies above.
 Next create a file called

 web.rb.
 This will be where the code for your web app lives.
 Paste the following code into it: